adap/flower/examples/mxnet_federated/README.md

 # MXNet: From Centralized To Federated

-This example demonstrates how an already existing centralized MXNEt-based machine learning project can be federated with Flower.
+This example demonstrates how an already existing centralized MXNet-based machine learning project can be federated with Flower.

 This introductory example for Flower uses MXNet, but you're not required to be a MXNet expert to run the example.
 The example will help you to understand how Flower can be used to build federated learning use cases based on an existing MXNet project.